-As part of the District's curriculum development process, teachers have created District-wide screening assessments in literacy skills.
+As part of the District's curriculum development process, teachers have created District-wide screening assessments in Reading.
 These screeners are aligned to the skills in kindergarten and first grade that students must know and be able to master by the end of the school year.
-The Early Literacy Assessment and Phonological Awareness Assessment provide specific skills assessments in upper and lower-case letter/sound identification, concepts of print, phoneme blending and segmentation, word recognition, and phonemic manipulation.
+The Early Literacy Assessment and Phonemic Awareness Assessment provide specific skills assessments in upper and lower-case letter/sound identification, concepts of print, phoneme blending and segmentation, and word recognition.
 The Test of Auditory Analysis Skills (TAAS) is included in these assessments.

-Dynamic Indicators of Basic Educational Literacy (DIBELS):
+\Dynamic Indicators of Basic Educational Literacy (DIBELS):

 A great deal of research has been done on the skills that early readers need to develop into successful, fluent readers.
-These skills are measured using DIBELS (now Acadience), an evidence-based assessment tool.
-Kindergarten students are measured on fluency with nonsense word recognition probes, segmentation of sounds, initial sound fluency, letter recognition, and overall fluency.
+These skills are measured using DIBELS, an evidence-based assessment tool.
+Grade one students are measured on fluency with initial sounds, nonsense word recognition, segmentation of sounds, letter recognition, and overall fluency.
 Students in grades one through four are assessed for their oral reading fluency.
 Oral reading fluency is the ability to read connected text quickly, accurately, and with expression.
 Oral reading fluency is one of several critical components required for successful reading comprehension.
 These assessments, given three times a year, are nationally normed.
 A description of each subtest is provided here: